-It is a promising idea to first compact your tree files on Family Tree Maker and make a full back up along with the media files if you are going to update your copy of Family Tree Maker or going to make any other meaningful change like using a new synching technology like FamilySync® for the first time.
+It is a promising idea first to compact your tree files on Family Tree Maker and make a full backup along with the media files if you are going to update your copy of Family Tree Maker or make any other meaningful change like using a new synching technology like FamilySync® for the first time.

-When you compact you tree, it removes spaces in the tree database and reduces the probability of errors when performing any action on it.
+When you compact your tree, it removes spaces in the tree database and reduces the probability of errors when performing any action on it.

 Here is how you can Compact your Family Tree Maker file: